'You are no longer my mother': A divided America will struggle to heal after Trump era | Politics

 Jay J. Van Bavel, a professor of psychology and neural science at New York University, said this "political sectarianism" has become not only tribal, but moral.
 "Because Trump has been one of the most polarizing figures in American history around core values and issues, people are unwilling to compromise and that is not something you can make go away," Van Bavel said.

-Jacquelyn Hammond, 47, a bartender in Asheville, North Carolina, no longer speaks to her Trump-supporting mother Carol, and is also discouraging her son from speaking to her.
-She said she would like to heal the relationship, but believes that will be difficult, even if Trump loses the election.
+Jacquelyn Hammond, 47, a bartender in Asheville, North Carolina, no longer speaks to her Trump-supporting mother Carol.
+"I also discouraged my son from talking to my mom about politics.
+I'm not letting her influence him politically," Hammond said.

-"Trump is like the catalyst of an earthquake that just divided two continents of thought.
-Once the Earth divides like that, there's no going back.
-This is a marked time in our history where people had to jump from one side to the other.
-And depending on what side you choose, that is going to be the trajectory for the rest of your life," she said.
-Hammond said she first realized her relationship with her mother was in trouble shortly after the 2016 election when she defended Clinton while driving with her mother.

-"She stopped the car and told me not to disrespect her politics.
-And if I don't want to respect her politics, I can get out of the car."
-Bonnie Coughlin, 65, has voted mostly Republican all her life, except in 2016 when she backed a third party candidate.
-This time she is all in for Biden, even holding a small rally for him on the side of a highway near Gilbertsville, Pennsylvania.

 ALSO READ